Generalized Anxiety Disorder (GAD)

 - Also, visit the National Institute of Mental Health (NIMH) website to find the types of treatment that are recommended.
 Many university health centers offer treatment, too.

-3. Beware of extravagant claims — instant cures, guaranteed results of never again having anxiety symptoms, revolutionary formulas, “natural” or unique methods or techniques that require payment — and products “exclusively available from this website.”
+- Beware of extravagant claims — instant cures, guaranteed results of never again having anxiety symptoms, revolutionary formulas, “natural” or unique methods or techniques that require payment — and products “exclusively available from this website.”
 Just because it says “scientifically proven” doesn’t mean it’s true.

-4. When you participate in a forum, message board, or chat room, be aware that while it’s easy to get information from other people that appears helpful, it may work against your recovery.
+- When you participate in a forum, message board, or chat room, be aware that while it’s easy to get information from other people that appears helpful, it may work against your recovery.
 Peers may offer valuable insight, but be sure to check any advice with a mental health professional.

-5. Learn more about Internet anxiety scams by psychologist David Carbonell, PhD, an expert on anxiety disorders and a member of ADAA.
+- Learn more about Internet anxiety scams by psychologist David Carbonell, PhD, an expert on anxiety disorders and a member of ADAA.
 Become an informed consumer to find the most effective treatment for you.